Heighway Pinball: History

-As of 26 April 2018, Heighway Pinball had closed the doors on its factory, laid off its employees, and was liquidated soon afterward.
-The rights to the Alien machine were acquired by Pinball Brothers, a company founded by some of Heighway pinball's investors, who began manufacturing as second run of the game in 2021.
+By April 2018, Heighway Pinball had closed the doors on its factory, laid off its employees, and was liquidated soon afterward.
+The rights to the Alien machine were acquired by Pinball Brothers, a company founded in June 2017 by some of Heighway pinball's investors, who began manufacturing as second run of the game in 2021.
+In 2022 Pinball Brothers also announced the release of a Queen pinball machine, originally developed by Heighway Pinball and designed by Barry Oursler and Dave Sanders.